jimmy12-d/student-attendance-app_v2/CONTACT-TASKS-SETUP.md

 ## Best Practices

 1. **Regular Generation**: Run "Generate New Tasks" daily to catch new issues
+2. **Task Selection**: Review the preview modal and only create relevant tasks
-2. **Status Updates**: Update task status immediately after contacting parents
+3. **Status Updates**: Update task status immediately after contacting parents
+4. **Add Reasons**: Fill in the reason field with contact details and outcomes
-3. **Add Notes**: Use the notes field to document conversation details
+5. **Add Notes**: The notes field contains auto-generated context about the absence
-4. **Assignment**: Assign tasks to specific staff members for accountability
+6. **Assignment**: Assign tasks to specific staff members for accountability
-5. **Cleanup**: Mark tasks as "done" when resolved to keep the list manageable
+7. **Cleanup**: Mark tasks as "resolved" when completed to keep the list manageable

 ## Troubleshooting